Ciaron O'Reilly: Catholic Worker Movement

+Anti-war activism

-During the 1991 Gulf War, O'Reilly was a member of the 'ANZUS Ploughshares' group which attacked a B-52 Bomber which was on 20-minute scramble alert, at Griffiss AFB near Utica, New York.
+During the 1991 Gulf War, O'Reilly was a member of the "ANZUS Ploughshares" group which attacked a B-52 Bomber which was on 20-minute scramble alert, at Griffiss AFB near Utica, New York.
 Their actions put the aircraft out of action for the next two months at the height of the US bombing campaign in Iraq.
 Together with the other members of the group, he was arrested and sentenced to 13 months in the US penal system.
-After his return to Australia, O'Reilly took part in the 'Jabiluka Ploughshares' group action which disabled uranium mining equipment in the Northern Territory of Australia in 1998.
+After his return to Australia, O'Reilly took part in the "Jabiluka Ploughshares" group action which disabled uranium mining equipment in the Northern Territory of Australia in 1998.

-He was there for Hiroshima Day when Margaret Thatcher and George H. W. Bush imposed sanctions on Iraq.
-On the morning of 1 January 1991, O'Reilly, together with Moana Cole from New Zealand and Susan Frankel and Bill Streit, members of the Dorothy Day Catholic Worker in Washington, D.C., calling themselves the ANZUS (Australia, New Zealand and US) Peace Force Plowshares, entered the Griffiss Air Force Base in Rome, New York.
-After cutting through several fences, Bill and Sue entered a deadly force area and hammered and poured blood on a KC-135 (a refueling plane for B-52s) and then proceeded to hammer and pour blood on the engine of a nearby cruise missile-armed B-52 bombers that could be used in Iraq.